RamyPoe/MultiplayerTag-Java/README.md

 #### Online Multiplayer game using authoritative server model.
 Can handle concurrent games with an encrypted Login/Signup system and user queueing functionality.
+Takes advantage of Entity Interpolation, Server Reconciliation, and Client-side prediction.

 ___